 What?
 Well, let me explain and then we can run.

 See, I think that if you don’t set goals, you don’t achieve.
 Further, I would say a deadline is a sort of temporal goal.
 “I want to be done by this date.”
-What is going to change as a result of this reflection is what how exactly that goal is oriented.
-So let me expla
+What is going to change as a result of this reflection, is how exactly that goal is oriented.

 The goal here is to get that one quality piece out in a consistent enough time frame to encourage blog follows and likes, but there is no upper limit.
 Anyone who was with me in the fall of 2018 saw that my output increased like crazy.
 In fact, you can see that reflected in the stats at the start of this post.
 I’m not ruling that out.
 As I get back into writing chapters for The Solune Prince, chapters will likely come out in tandem with, rather than in replacement of, the major post of the month.